TurboVega/agon-vdp/src/src/otf_mode.md

 This commmand creates a primitive that groups its child primitives, for the purposes of motion and clipping.
-If a group node has children, and the group node is moved, and the children are positioned relative to their parent (i.e., do not use the "absolute position" flag), then the children are moved with the parent.
+If a group node has children, and the group node is moved, and the children are positioned relative to their parent (i.e., do not use the PRIM_FLAG_ABSOLUTE flag), then the children are moved with the parent.
 Note that a group node has no visible representation (i.e., is not drawn).